eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### Ballot Design

-I have many problems with ranked methods.
+I have many problems with ranked methods <d-cite key="mit2023maineRcv"></d-cite>.
 But one that I've come to appreciate is that voters have no idea how their ranked ballot is going to be counted.
-If you place a bunch of ranked ballots in front of people and say "choose a winner", they're probably going to do something of the following
+If you place a bunch of ranked ballots in front of people and say "choose a winner", they're probably going to do one of the following

 1. A points system (Borda).
 Top rank gets a certain number of points, the second rank gets fewer points, and so on down the line.
-Most points wins.
+Most points wins.<d-footnote>I once tried to describe Condorcet to a friend (who is very intelligent) and they immediately invented Borda on the spot.</d-footnote>
 2. Vote transferring (RCV).
 Eliminate candidates and transfer votes.
 3. Pairwise comparison (Condorcet).
 Maybe a clever voter might ask "what if we just compare each candidate head-to-head against every other candidate and see who wins the most matchups?"